StefanoV00/ThermoSnooker_2020/README.md

 to change parameters, you only have to do so at the beginning of the cells.

 simulation_module.py
-It contains the simulation class with all its modules, and comments throughout it.
+contains the simulation class with all its modules, and comments throughout it.
 The methods are described by doc strings.
 In the last days it was enhanced to run the simulation and perform some analysis with different types of balls.
 Not all methods were completely updated (add_balls).

 ball_module.py
-It contains the ball class with all its modules.
+contains the ball class with all its modules.